“Arvo Pärt – Texts and Contexts”

 Organised by Arvo Pärt Centre, Estonian Academy of Music and Theatre

 To celebrate the composer’s 85th birthday, the Arvo Pärt Centre – the composer’s personal archive and information and music centre in Laulasmaa – and the Estonian Academy of Music and Theatre are holding an international research conference dedicated to Arvo Pärt’s work and the cultural context surrounding it.

-The presenters include renowned researchers of Pärt’s work, authors of monographs or publications such as Peter J. Schmelz (Arizona State University, USA), Leopold Brauneiss (Institute of Musicology of the University of Vienna, Austria), Peter C. Bouteneff (St. Vladimir’s Orthodox Theological Seminary, USA), Jeffers Engelhardt (Amherst College, USA), Kevin C. Karnes (Emory University, USA), Elena Tokun (The Moscow State Tchaikovsky Conservatory, Russia), Andreas Waczkat (Georg-August University of Göttingen, Germany), and from Estonia Toomas Siitan (Estonian Academy of Music and Theatre), Tauri Tölpt (University of Tartu, The Institute of Theology of the Estonian Evangelical Lutheran Church), and icon painter Deacon Nikita Andrejev (Nõmme Orthodox Church of St. John the Baptist in Tallinn).
+The presenters include renowned researchers of Pärt’s work, authors of monographs or publications such as Peter J. Schmelz (Arizona State University, US), Peter C. Bouteneff (St. Vladimir’s Orthodox Theological Seminary, US), Jeffers Engelhardt (Amherst College, US), Kevin C. Karnes (Emory University, USA), Leopold Brauneiss (Institute of Musicology of the University of Vienna, Austria), Andreas Waczkat (Georg-August University of Göttingen, Germany), Chris May (independent researcher, Sydney, Australia) and, from Estonia, Toomas Siitan and Mart Humal (Estonian Academy of Music and Theatre), Tauri Tölpt (University of Tartu, The Institute of Theology of the Estonian Evangelical Lutheran Church), and icon painter Deacon Nikita Andrejev (Nõmme Orthodox Church of St. John the Baptist in Tallinn).

 The programme is curated by Toomas Siitan, professor at the Estonian Academy of Music and Theatre and member of the Artistic Advisory Board of the Arvo Pärt Centre.